jumdc/cheat-sheets/ai/basic-ml.md

 - `max_samples`: determines what fraction of the original dataset is given to an individual tree.
 When it's decreased : takes less time to train.
 (Works when bootstrap is set to true).
 - `max_features`

+## SVM
+SVM creates a decision boundary which makes the distinction between two or more classes.

+To overcome overfitting (very precise decision boundary on the training data), the concept of 'soft boundary' was introduced.
+It allows some examples to be misclassified.
+It often results in a better generalized model.

+A soft margin SVM tries to solve two optimizations problems:
+- Increase the distance of decision boundary to classes
+- Maximize the number of points that are correctly classified in the training set

+There is a trade-off between those two goals.
+The decision boundary might be very close to one class to correctly label all points in the training set.
+However : might result in a low accuracy.
+However, a far decision boundary might result in misclassifications.

+### Hyperparameters :
+-  `kernel` : which kernel ? relates to the kernel trick.
+The inputs are original features and the output is a similarity measure in the new feature space.
+Useful when the data are not linearly seperable.
+-  `C` : adds a penalty to each misclassified points.
+Thus if c is small, the penalty for a misclassification point is low and the boundary with large margin tend to be chosen.
+And if C is large, high penalty for misclassified points -> boundary wiht smaller margins.
+-  `gamma` : controls the distance of influence of a single point.
+Low values of gamma indicates a large similarity radius which results in more points being grouped together.
+For high values of gamma, the points need to be very close to each other in order to be considered in the same group.
+Large gamma are likely to end up in overfitting.

+With a linear kernel only  `C`  needs to be optimize.
+Otherwise both **C** and **gamma** need to be taken into account.

+Examples of values :
+$0.0001 < \gamma < 10$ and  $0.1 < C < 100$.

+**ATTENTION : features need to normalize**

+### Kernels specifications
+- **radial basis function** (RBF), highly popular due to its similar with a gaussian distribution

 ## ROC